JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/dev-server-continuous-compilation.md

 type: tutorial
 layout: tutorial
 title:  "Development Server and Continuous Compilation"
-description: "How do we set up the local development environment for automatic recompilation and reloading?"
+description: "How to set up the local development environment for automatic recompilation and reloading."
 authors: Sebastian Aigner
 date: 2020-02-23
 showAuthorInfo: false